 Leo likes: Theater, taking holidays, being admired, expensive things, bright colours, fun with friends.

 Leo dislikes: Being ignored, facing difficult reality, not being treated like a king or queen

 Above all, Alan Shearer is a natural born leader.
 He is dramatic, creative, self-confident, dominant and extremely difficult to resist.
 He is able to achieve anything he wants to in any area of life he commits himself to.
-Example of this is his premier League Goal Record.
+An example of this is his premier League Goal Record.

-Alan Shearer Childhood Story Plus Untold Biography Facts –His Look-Alike
+Alan Shearer Untold Biography Facts – His Look-Alike:

 Alan Shearer shares a close physical resemblance to movie celebrity, Bruce Willis.
 Walter Bruce Willis is an American actor, producer, and singer.
 His career began on the Off-Broadway stage and then in television in the 1980s, most notably as David Addison in Moonlighting.